DutchSailor/GIS2BIM/README.md

 GIS2BIM is a collection of custom nodes for the Dynamo visual programming environment.
 It imports GIS-information to Autodesk Revit-models.

+To get an impression of GIS2BIM have a look at the workflows in the wiki: https://github.com/DutchSailor/GIS2BIM/wiki/Workflows

 ## Version
 Version 0.9.0 released on 18-06-2019.